LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_1/DCAF_Hands_On_1.md

 *Figure 2.1*
 </p>

-4. Select the TDMS datalogger item you just created.
-In the Static Configuration tab move Temperature, Setpoint, P, I, and D to the Configured to the Configured to Log box.
+4. Select the **TDMS datalogger** item you just created.
+In the Static Configuration tab move Temperature, Setpoint, P, I, and D to the **Configured to Log** box.
 <p align="center">
 ![Figure 2.1 Add TDMS](Pictures\fig_2_2_channels_TDMS.jpg)
 </p>